rmccoy7541/neand_sQTL/log.md

 - CrossRef the GTEx file that contains all of our samples of interest
 - use samtools to convert cram files to bam files to use with leafcutter

+### 02/26/2019
+#### Tue 26 Feb 2019 11:23:16 AM EST
+I'm still having major difficulty doing the sra2bam conversion in a stream-lined way, so I'm just trying that over and over again hoping something will eventually work.

+The WHLBLD nom pass extract did NOT work, no package called 'tidyverse' also some other errors that I don't know what to do about.

 ### 02/25/2019
 #### Mon 25 Feb 2019 11:32:00 AM EST
 WHLBLD is done with its nominal pass.
 Concatting now.